Public Policy & International Affairs (PPIA) Junior Summer Institute Fellowship Program

 • I am adequately prepared for a rigorous academic summer program in economics, statistics, domestic/international policy and leadership topics.

-• I can demonstrate activities through which I have worked to improve underserved or underrepresented communities, including African Americans, Asian Americans, Hispanics, Latinx, Native Americans and Pacific Islanders.
+• I can demonstrate activities through which I have worked to serve underrepresented communities, including African Americans, Asian Americans, Hispanics, Latinx, Native Americans and Pacific Islanders.

 Extensive Description

 What is the Public Policy & International Affairs (PPIA) Junior Summer Institute Fellowship Program?
-The PPIA Junior Summer Institute (JSI) is a fully-funded summer program, which provides rigorous academic graduate level preparation for undergraduate juniors committed to public service careers.
-The program seeks to address the lack of diversity across the spectrum of professional public service, including government, nonprofits, public policy institutions, and international organizations.
-The purpose of the JSI Fellowship is to prepare students to obtain a Master’s or joint degree, in public policy, public administration, international affairs, or a related field.
+The PPIA Junior Summer Institute (JSI) is a fully-funded summer program that provides rigorous academic graduate level preparation for third-year undergraduate committed to public service careers.
+The program seeks to address the lack of diversity across the spectrum of professional public service institutions, including government, nonprofits, public policy, and international organizations.
+The purpose of the JSI Fellowship is to prepare students to obtain a master’s or joint degree, in public policy, public administration, international affairs, or a related field.

-The JSI curriculum includes economics, statistics, domestic/international policy issues and leadership topics, all designed to sharpen the students’ quantitative, analytic and communication skills.
+The JSI curriculum includes economics, statistics, domestic/international policy issues and leadership topics, all designed to sharpen students’ quantitative, analytic and communication skills.
+These skills are vital for admission into the top graduate programs in public and international affairs.
 Extracurricular activities are included as well.
-These skills are vital for admission into the top graduate programs in public and international affairs.
+Once a student has successfully completed their JSI, they join an alumni network of more than 4,000 leaders.
+In addition to the opportunities that this network provides for mentoring and career development, program alumni have the opportunity to receive financial support for their graduate school education if they attend one of the programs in PPIA’s Graduate School Consortium.
 The successful completion of a summer institute is a requirement for PPIA Fellows to qualify for graduate school benefits.
-Once a student has successfully completed their JSI, they join an alumni network of more than 4,000 leaders.
-In addition to the opportunities that this network provides for mentoring and career development, the alumni have the opportunity to receive financial support for their graduate school education if they attend one of the programs in PPIA’s Graduate School Consortium.

 Program Benefits